Header Ads

 Economists and crypto market strategists stress that correlation does not imply direct causation between any single macro event and price moves.

-This phenomenon reflects shared liquidity conditions and investor behavior patterns rather than a unique causative link.
+This happens because global liquidity conditions affect many asset classes at the same time.
 (Such analysis aligns with academic and industry research on risk factor correlations.)

 Further, experts highlight that liquidations in futures markets can amplify price moves, especially when leveraged positions dominate trading volumes, creating feedback loops that exacerbate volatility.